ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 		} );
 	}
 }
 ```

 The command is now done, check how it works by trying all our different cases - selection collapsed, not collapsed, inside an existing abbreviation, etc.

-That's it, you've finished the tutorial!
-You are ready to create your own plugins.
-If you want to continue learning, continue to our more advanced tutorials, starting with {@link framework/guides/tutorials/implementing-a-block-widget "Implementing a block widget"}.

 ## Demo